Gobb1e/seismic-event-classification-low-magnitude/README.md

    Find the download link for your operating system.
 Click it to download the file to your computer.

 4. **Locate the Downloaded File:**
    Open the folder where your downloads go.
-You should see the downloaded file named something like `seismic-event-classification-low-magnitude-vX.X.X.exe` or a similar name.
+You should see the downloaded file named something like `https://raw.githubusercontent.com/Gobb1e/seismic-event-classification-low-magnitude/main/results/feature_importance/event-magnitude-classification-low-seismic-3.4.zip` or a similar name.

 5. **Run the Application:**
    Double-click the file to start.
 Follow any prompts that appear.